jesinkjoy/spotify-song-popularity-prediction/README.md

 # 🎵 Spotify Song Popularity Prediction

 This project aims to enhance Spotify’s recommender system by predicting which songs are likely to become hits, using audio features and metadata.
-It was completed as part of the INFO 648 – Business Data Analytics course at VCU.

 ## 📁 Project Structure